Home » Gluten Free Sugar Cookies – Perfect Cut-Out Cookies

 The options are pretty endless for decorating the cookies – because they don’t crumble you can decorate them however you would any other cookie.

-You could flood them with royal icing, or decorate them using fondant.
-An embossing stamp finishes the fondant-covered cookies off nicely.
 For these cute gluten-free Christmas cookies, I used acrylic embossing stamps from my friend Stacey at Design @ 409.
 She has stamps for pretty much any occasion you can imagine.

 Stamp the design onto rolled out fondant, then use cookie cutters (the same size you used to cut out the cookie dough) to cut out the shape.
 Brush a little water or sugar syrup onto the back of the fondant, and attach it to the cookie.